JackMcKew/jackmckew.dev/drafts/2020/how-pandas-alive-was-made/how-pandas-alive-was-made.md

 Once interrogate was implemented to check all classes, methods and functions were captured by docstrings, we wanted to make sure that this was routinely checked.
 The best way to ensure this, is to automate it!
 Thus another project was started to create a GitHub action that uses interrogate.

-For more information on GitHub actions and how to use them, check out a previous write up here: GitHub actions post
+For more information on GitHub actions and how to use them, check out a previous write up here: <https://jackmckew.dev/github-actions-for-cicd.html>

 GitHub actions can be created from a Docker file, which spins up an instance of a specified container (we use alpine python in this case), install our dependencies and run the package.
 There was a bit of a hurdle in debugging the action and making sure the shell script was functional.
 The beauty of GitHub actions is then shown as we can string multiple actions together to get our workflow as we want it.